 Sabah province(northeast Borneo island)

 Sabah gets direct international access via Kota Kinabalu.
 The nearby beaches are some of the best in Borneo, while the islands off the coast offer beautiful resorts and spectacular diving.
 This is the best wildlife safari destination in Asia with the possible exception of India, offering orangutans, proboscis monkeys, turtles, hornbills, leopard, Sumatran rhino and other exotic creatures on land and in sea.
-Sabah Photos and more information
+More Sabah

 ***Kinabalu National Park – Mount Kinabalu, the highest mountain in south east Asia at 4, 100m, rises dramatically from the jungle canopy and has an easy-to-follow 8km path to the summit.

 **Kinabatangan River – with good prospects for seeing turtles and proboscis monkeys etc. by riverboat.

 ***Kabili-Sepilok Rainforest Reserve is a first rate sanctuary for rescued orangutans and an ideal way to see them up close and responsibly in their natural habitat.

 **Danum Valley – aerial walkways through an extensive protected wildlife habitat.